MustafaAbbasi98/brand-video-logo-detection/README.md

 - Overall pipeline is agnostic to the domain (Ads, sports, etc.) and the source language.

  ## Challenges & Limitations
- - Some false positives obtained from OWLv2 pass unfiltered through the remaining pipeline.
+ - Some false positives obtained from OWLv2 are incorrectly assigned a brand name in the pipeline.
  - If a brand is not popular, not present in the vector store, and is not mentioned in the audio explicitly, it's logos will not be detected.
  - Currently, the pipeline runs slower than would be ideal.
-We are trying to implement optimizations such as replacing CLIP-based filtering with heuristic-based filtering, replacing EasyOCR with PaddleOCR, and using batched version of RapidFuzz for fuzzy matching.
+We are considering optimizations such as replacing EasyOCR with PaddleOCR, using multithreading, and combining regions from multiple consecutive frames to improve GPU utilization when using the brand recognition techniques.

 ## Usage
 1. Clone the Repository.
 2. Set up and activate a python virtual environment (optional).
 3. Run `pip install requirements.txt` to install the necessary dependencies.
+4. Note: You will need python 3.10 to use the GPU version of FAISS (faiss-gpu); python 3.11+ is currently not supported.
-4. Run `gradio gradio_app.py` to launch the gradio UI.
+5. Run `gradio gradio_app.py` to launch the gradio UI.
 6. Upload a short brand advertisement video of your choice.
 7. Type or copy-paste your `HuggingFace Hub` API key.
 You can obtain this for free.
 8. Click on `Run Pipeline` to run the pipeline.